What Is the Average Monthly Retirement Income?

 What amount should I have saved for retirement?

 That depends, but the AARP recommends saving 10-12 times your current salary.
-Another rule of thumb is to aim to replace around 70% of your annual pre-retirement income.
+Another rule of thumb mentioned above is to replace around 80% of your annual pre-retirement income.
 When you begin to plan your retirement income strategy, you’ll need to consider your personal finance goals, future travel plans, and other expenses.

 What can I do if my retirement income falls below average and I feel it won’t be enough?

-Retiring from the workforce isn’t just quitting your job and riding off into the sunset, it involves some serious planning.
-Ideally, you will consult a financial planner to decide what your options are if you feel that your retirement income won’t be enough to meet your individual goals.
+Knowing how to afford retirement is consistently one of Americans’ top 5 retirement concerns.
+Ideally, you can consult a financial planner to decide what your options are if you feel that your retirement income won’t be enough to meet your individual goals.

 As you map out your retirement income strategy, you should consider three major pillars: flexibility, growth, and guaranteed sources of income.